-- 6. It is not enough, moreover, for the Community's policy simply to proceed along its existing paths and at its present pace.
-There is a growing concern that policies should be developed and adapted to take account of the changing economic and social circumstances prevailing in the 1980s as compared with the previous decade. - Current economic difficulties will undoubtedly hamper the underlying trend towards equal opportunities, and there is indeed already evidence of this.
+- opportunities for men and women will only be attained by sustained action over a long period.
+This means reinforcing the Community's role as prime mover in improving the situation of women, not only through legal measures providing for equal treatment, especially in employment, but also by complementing these measures with diverse forms of "positive action" in specific fields as provided for in particular by Article 2(4) of Directive 76/207.
+Positive action, which has been fairly widely developed in North America and in Scandinavian countries in recent years, is still at an embryonic stage in most Member States. - 6.
+It is not enough, moreover, for the Community's policy simply to proceed along its existing paths and at its present pace.
+There is a growing concern that policies should be developed and adapted to take account of the changing economic and social circumstances prevailing in the 1980s as compared with the previous decade. - 7.
+Current economic difficulties will undoubtedly hamper the underlying trend towards equal opportunities and there is indeed already evidence of this.
 The majority of working women are in precarious forms of employment, notably the unskilled sector and part-time and temporary work, where they are particularly vulnerable to the growing competition for jobs.
-The situation of women is exacerbated by the effects of public expenditure cuts on social infrastructures such as crèches and pre-primary education, and by the introduction of manpower-saving technologies in areas such as secretarial work and retailing where female labour is preponderant.
+The situation of women is exacerbated by the effects of public expenditure cuts on social infrastructures such as crêches and pre-primary education, and by the introduction of manpower-saving technologies in areas such as secretarial work and retailing where female labour is preponderant.
 As a result of these and other factors, women account for almost half the registered unemployed, although they represent little more than a third of the Community's working population.